Bank of Canada holds benchmark interest rate steady, updates 2022 economic outlook

 Housing Affordability Erodes Further With Record-Low Supply

-General Bob Rees 17 Jan
+General 17 Jan

 Thank you Dr Cooper!